bubanjan/hotel-manager/HotelManager/HotelManagerAPI/Documentation/Comments.md

 ﻿## Project plan

 I chose the standard pattern of Controllers + Repository.
 I personally like this approach the most because it is commonly recommended by Microsoft.
-So I think that it is more tested than other patterns.
+So I think that it is more tested by big team of proffessionals compared other patterns.
 It also gives you more control and results in less boilerplate code compared to some other patterns.
+And Swagger works good with it by default.
 I chosed to not use service between controller and repository, becasue I think that in case of this project,
 it would be just uneccesary complication.